FAIRiCUBE/uc2-agriculture-biodiversity-nexus/README.md

 ## Repository Organization

-In general there should be a main directory to group each major objective in the (ML) development for this use case.
-The number of such objectives that can be achieved will depend on the overall project's progress.
-A basic proof of concept (PoC) will be our first objective.
+The repository for this use case contains directories for each of its major objectives.
+They are as follows:

+ 1. first-poc: Proof of concept for adding deep learning model inference to the rasdaman server.
+ 2. species-occurrences: How to create gridded data cubes from species occurrences data (sparse field (presence) observations).
+ 3. species-gap-filling: How to synthesize plausible additional species occurrence data using deep learning models (e.g. transformers and generative models).
+ 4. biodiversity-index: The calculation of a biodiversity index (at scale) based on the species occurrences data.
+ 5. causal-ml: Causal modelling to find explainable relations between farm management and biodiversity.

 ---

 ### Directory layout

-The following generic directory layout is adviced when creating a folder for the work on an ML objective.
+The following generic directory layout is used in the subdirectories for the objectives.
+Additional folders are added when needed.

     ├── LICENSE